banner image

 Eurobodalla nesting box program

 Nesting boxes are artificial hollows that provide habitat to native wildlife.
-The boxes cannot replace an old growth tree with diverse hollows, but in areas where these hollows no longer exist, nesting boxes can benefit some wildlife species.
+The boxes cannot replace an old tree with diverse hollows, but in areas where these hollows no longer exist, the boxes can benefit some wildlife species.

 • Over 300 species of our native animals use tree hollows for nesting, breeding and shelter.